Skip To Content

 Myth 3: Brushing Harder Cleans Better

-Brushing harder is counterproductive.
+Another common dental myth is that brushing harder is counterproductive.
 The harder you brush, the more trauma the tooth enamel and gum tissue endure.
-It can eventually lead to other problems such as gum recession.
-Brush gently for two minutes, twice daily with a soft-bristled brush.
+It can eventually lead to other problems, such as gum recession

-Myth 4: Flossing Is Not Really Necessary
+Myth 4: Flossing Is Not Necessary

 Myth 5: Chewing Gum Works Like Brushing

 Chewing gum is not a replacement for brushing your teeth.
-Some chewing gums can promote cleaner teeth and better breath, and some dentists even recommend the sugar-free varieties to chew on instead of candy.
-However, while some chewing gums serve as aids to oral health, they still don’t reach the level of being able to replace brushing your teeth.
+That’s a dental myth.
+Some chewing gums can promote cleaner teeth and better breath, and some dentists even recommend sugar-free varieties as an alternative to candy.

 Myth 6: White Teeth Are Healthy Teeth